learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. Login using your email and password — your identity is verified.
 1. A valid session is created for your user.
 The session might describe what groups you belong to.
-1. Every request proxied through Keycloak has to validate the current session, or you will be asked to log in again.
+1. Every request is validated and you will be asked to log in again when it's invalid.

 The same is valid for the two apps within your infrastructure.

-1. The caller makes a request to Keycloack with its API key and secret to retrieve a session token.
+1. A backend component makes a request to Keycloack with its API key and secret to generate a session token.
-1. The caller makes a request to the second app using the token.
+1. The backend makes a request to the second app using the token.
-1. The second app retrieves the token from the request and validates with Keycloak.
+1. The second app retrieves the token from the request and validates it with Keycloak.
 1. If the token is valid, it replies to the request.

-You might not have noticed, but Kubernetes offers the same primitives for implementing authentication and authorization with Service Accounts, Roles and RoleBindings.
+**You might not have noticed, but Kubernetes offers the same primitives for implementing authentication and authorization with Service Accounts, Roles and RoleBindings.**

 ## Kubernetes as an authentication and authorization server